 Piedras Blancas Light Station

-Piedras Blancas Light Station provides a glimpse into our nation's past when lighthouses served as a vital role in maritime navigation.
+Piedras Blancas Light Station provides a glimpse into our nation's past when lighthouses served a vital role in maritime navigation.
 Today it is managed as a historic park and wildlife sanctuary.
 The light station is part of the federally designated Piedras Blancas Light Station Outstanding Natural Area and the California Coastal National Monument.
 The tower and some support buildings are listed on the National Register of Historic Places.

-The Whale Trail looks over the waters of one of our nation's most spectacular marine protected areas, offering some of the best wildlife viewing in the world-including 34 species of marine mammals!
+The Whale Trail looks over the waters of one of our nation's most spectacular marine protected areas, offering some of the best wildlife viewings in the world-including 34 species of marine mammals!
 This is the trail to see amazing marine life at the Whale Trail's shore-based sites at any time of year.
-Along the Highway 1 Discovery Route, Whale Trail signs can be found at the following spots: San Simeon, Cambria, Cayucos, Los Oso, Avila Beach and Oceano.
+Along the Highway 1 Discovery Route, Whale Trail signs can be found at the following spots: San Simeon, Cambria, Cayucos, Los Oso, Avila Beach, and Oceano.

 Bruce Munro: Field of Light at Sensorio in Paso Robles offers great food, local wine and beer and live music nightly.
 Experience Sensorio’s multi-acre art installation is open Thursday thru Sunday evenings until September 26, 2021.